BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-iris.md

 Finally, remove the columns you selected based on the Linear Fisher Discriminant, and plot your new classification accuracies for N=1, 5, 10, and the whole dataset like you did in that part.  **Did you sacrifice any classification accuracy (and how much, if so) by removing one or more columns with relatively low LDA score?**

+## Submission

+When you're done, write a README for your project, and save all your files, before exporting your project to ZIP.
+In your README, answer any bolded questions presented on this page.
+Here is a [video tutorial](http://www.billmongan.com/Ursinus-CS173-Spring2021/Modules/IDE/Module2) describing how to write a README for your project, and how to export it.

 ## Ethical Use of Learning Algorithms

 ### Avoiding Discrimination